webbgroup/certified-aws-developer-associate-notes/4-aws-security/s3-advanced-security.md

 ### Force SSL

-- We can create an S3 bucket policy with a DENY condition of **aws:SecuryTransport=false**
+- We can create an S3 bucket policy with a DENY condition of **aws:SecurityTransport=false**
-- Note: using an allow on the same condition would allow anonymus *GetObject* if SSL is used
+- Note: using an allow on the same condition would allow anonymous *GetObject* if SSL is used

 ## Force SSE-KMS Encryption